George A. Palmer: Sandy Cove conference center and campgrounds

 Summer resident camps for boys and girls ages 7–14 were operated on the property between 1951 and 2018.
 The camps offered swimming, sailing on the Chesapeake Bay, horseback riding, and other recreational activities, along with inspirational speakers and Christian counselors.
 The popular camps had hundreds of children attending each week and were nondenominational, open to all races and inclusive of disabled children in wheelchairs.
-It was, Palmer's grandson George III recalled in 2016, "based on the idea that 'God sees the soul' – not a person’s ability or lack thereof".
+It was, Palmer's grandson George III recalled in 2016, "based on the idea that 'God sees the soul' – not a person's ability or lack thereof".
 A camp for teenagers and college age young people ages 15–25 was started in 1956 at Rising Sun, Maryland, called "Camp Hilltop".
 It offered sports, recreation, and music, along with Bible studies and discussions of interest to teens and young adults.
 As of 2021, a children's day camp, "The Marsh", continues to be operated during the summer.

-Due to the covid-19 pandemic, the Sandy Cove Conference Center and campgrounds sustained a reduction of 10,000 attendees resulting in $2 million less revenue in the Spring of 2020 while temporarily closed, compared to a normal year.
+Due to the COVID-19 pandemic, the Sandy Cove Conference Center and campgrounds sustained a reduction of 10,000 attendees resulting in $2 million less revenue in the spring of 2020 while temporarily closed, compared to a normal year.
 In a year-end report for 2020 to supporters of Sandy Cove Ministries, President and CEO 2019 Stephen J. Weaver said that total annual revenues were $7.4 million in 2019, the last full year of normal operations before the pandemic curtailed activities.

 Personal life and legacy

 Palmer was married to Rachel Anna (Stow) Palmer (1901–1982).
 They had seven children, three of whom predeceased the couple: two died in infancy within a year of each other and their firstborn son, George Jr., died in 1946 from injuries suffered while serving aboard the U.S. Coast Guard vessel Greenbrier during World War II.
 Their son Robert succeeded his father in 1972 as president of Sandy Cove Ministries, serving until 1990.
 He died in August 2012.
 Other descendants continue to be active with Sandy Cove ministries.
 As of 2022, Palmer's grandson, Paul Jr., is chairman of the board.
 Palmer's descendants continue to operate and take mission trips to the Boys and Girls Christian Home in India.
 In an interview, one noted that girls are now admitted to the Home, to meet a critical need for more such facilities for poor girls in India.

 Palmer had a Doctor of Divinity degree and was inducted into the National Religious Broadcasters Hall of Fame in 1976.
 When he died at age 85 on January 11, 1981, the Morning Cheer broadcasts ended.
-Palmer is buried in the cemetery of Asbury United Methodist Church in Cinnaminson, New Jersey, where he first preached between 1917–1919.
+Palmer is buried in the cemetery of Asbury United Methodist Church in Cinnaminson, New Jersey, where he first preached between 1917 and 1919.